marcglasberg/fast_immutable_collections/README.md

 ## 3.1.
 Similarities and Differences to the IList

-Since I don't want to repeat myself, all the topics below are explained in much less detail here than for IList.
-Please read the IList explanation first, before trying to understand ISet.
+Since I don't want to repeat myself, all the topics below are explained in much less detail here than for `IList`.
+Please read the `IList` explanation first, before trying to understand `ISet`.

 - An `ISet` is an `Iterable`, so you can iterate over it.

 - `ISet` has **all** the methods of `Set`, plus some other new and useful ones.
-  `ISet` methods always return a new `ISet`, instead of modifying the original one.
+  `ISet` methods to add or remove items return a new `ISet`, instead of modifying the original one.
   Because of that, you can easily chain methods.
-But since `ISet` methods always return a new `ISet`, it is an **error** to call a method on it and then discard the result.
+But since `ISet` methods return a new `ISet`, it is an **error** to call a method on it and then discard the result.

 - `ISet`s with "deep equals" configuration are equal if they have the same items in **any** order.
   They can be used as **map keys**, which is a very useful property in itself, but can also help